ifree92/wait-for-mysql/README.md

 ## Examples

-`$ ./wait-for-mysql.sh -u root --host=mysqlhost -e "show databases;" --wait-timeout=5 && npm start`
+`$ ./wait-for-mysql.sh -u root --host=mysqlhost -e exit --wait-timeout=5 && npm start`

-Here we see that after success connection to DB the script will finished and the service starts.
+On this example we see that the `npm start` command will execute after mysql connection success.